 At the first time the full version will display a window where you must enter your name and the registration key (that was in the email with the download instructions).
-Only the registration key is checked.
-After that the Live window will appear.

 Now it is time to play, try all the options you are interested in and look in the help menu to find answers to questions that arise.